Siege of Jinji: Encirclement of Jinji Fort

 Immediately after encircling the fort in the year 1690, with his Mughal Sowars and Zamburak, Zulfiqar Ali Khan placed Swarup Singh and young Mehboob Khan (a Tamil Muslim nicknamed Maavuthukaran) in command of the Sepoys.
 Daud Khan was appointed Mir Atish or lead gunner of 60 cannons placed at various locations.
 Fatah Muhammad was the lead commander of the Rocket artillery consisting of 50 men.
 Muslim Mappila and Tamils were recruited and good relations were established with Ali Raja Ali II.

 Zulfiqar Ali Khan then ordered the Maratha to surrender but Rajaram refused and the bombardments began but with little success.
 Desperately searching for a quick victory Zulfiqar Ali Khan made all efforts to gather men, ammunition and money for a successful war with them.
 He even allied himself with Fort St. George's English Governor Elihu Yale.

-In the coming years Zulfiqar Ali Khan would attempt to breach the walls with limited resources he managed to protect the trade routes and make contact with Ghazi ud-Din Khan Feroze Jung I on many occasions.
+In the coming years Zulfiqar Ali Khan would attempt to breach the walls with limited resources.
+He managed to protect the trade routes and make contact with Ghazi ud-Din Khan Feroze Jung I on many occasions.
 He defended nearby land owners, and led four massive assaults upon the Marathas inside the fort.
 However, most of his focus was towards the vicinity of the fort and he continuously expected and correctly predicted Maratha ambushes instead of besieging the fort itself.

-Zulfikhar Ali Khan was briefly joined by Aurangzeb's son Prince Muhammad Kam Baksh.
-On one occasion when the Mughal encampments around Jinji fort were surrounded by the Maratha rebels, actually decided to defect his plans were foiled and was put to chains and imprisoned in a ditch which was covered by a tent by Zulfikhar Ali Khan, who managed to expel the roving Marathas with Matchlocks.
-Zulfikhar Ali Khan then wrote a letter informing the Mughal Emperor of his son's betrayal, Aurangzeb then sent his trusted vizier Asad Khan to retrieve Prince Muhammad Kam Baksh.
+Zulfikhar Ali Khan was briefly joined by Aurangzeb's son Prince Muhammad Kam Bakhsh.
+On one occasion when the Mughal encampments around Jinji fort were surrounded by the Maratha rebels, he actually decided to defect.
+His plans were foiled; he was put to chains and imprisoned in a ditch which was covered by a tent by Zulfikhar Ali Khan, who managed to expel the roving Marathas with Matchlocks.
+Zulfikhar Ali Khan then wrote a letter informing the Mughal Emperor of his son's betrayal, Aurangzeb then sent his trusted vizier Asad Khan to retrieve Prince Muhammad Kam Bakhsh.
 Asad Khan arrived with the finest weapons, carriages and thousands of reinforcements.
 When Prince Muhammad Kam Baksh, was brought in chains before Aurangzeb, the Mughal Emperor almost had him beheaded, but Aurangzeb was deterred by the pleas of his own daughter Zinat-un-nissa.